Bug #2734

 Maybe it's best just to add the functions from NetBSD into libm.

-Updated by marino almost 10 years ago
+Updated by marino about 10 years ago

 - Status changed from New to Closed